 However, as some observers have noticed, not so long ago anti-corruption investigations did not cause such a hot response among the broad masses.
 The reason for this was the relatively high oil prices, which allowed the authorities to maintain an acceptable standard of living and thereby act within the framework of the long-standing social contract in Russia, according to which the population, receiving high incomes, refused to participate actively in politics.
-Alas, recently due to the country's plunging into the economic crisis, the authorities have ceased to comply with this treaty, the standard of living has fallen noticeably, and the seeds of the next unmasking of Navalny have fallen on the soil freshly liberated and generously watered with hunger and needy.
+Alas, recently due to the country's plunging into the economic crisis, the authorities have ceased to comply with this treaty, the standard of living has fallen noticeably, and the seeds of the next exposure provided by Navalny have fallen on the soil which was freshly loosened and generously watered with hunger and needy.

-Commentators objected to such statements and stated that there were also many adults and elderly people in the squares.
-Indeed, quite a few people, who are clearly far beyond 50, can be seen on the numerous video footage captured in these protests in various cities.
-Perhaps, so much is said about youth today simply because there were unusually many of them at anti-corruption rallies, and it behaved very bravely.
+Commentators objected to such statements and claimed that there were also many adults and elderly people in the squares.
+Indeed, quite a lot of rally participants, who are far beyond 50, can be seen on the numerous video footages captured in these protests in various cities.
+Perhaps, so much is said about young people today simply because there were unusually many of them at anti-corruption rallies, and they behaved very bravely.
 It is not surprising that among the detainees there were many students and even schoolchildren.
 True, in some previous rallies, including one at the Bolotnaya Square, young people including students took part too.
-Thus, the young rebels declared their dissatisfaction, not for the first time, but in the general mass of participants there were much more of them this time and they behaved, perhaps more actively than usual.
+Thus, the young rebels declared their dissatisfaction, not for the first time, and among the participants there were much more of them this time and they behaved, perhaps more actively than usual.

-This fact is especially curious because, in the modern Russian school, there is probably no longer such a persistent propaganda of revolutionary values that was being brought down on Soviet students in the 1980s.
-Those who are now over forty, of course, still perfectly remember that they are “young Leninists”, the former Octobrists, the pioneers and the Komsomol members who “are faithful to the cause of Lenin,” and that in general the entire Russian history began on October 25, 1917, and a thousand years before, it has been just the era of dreary vegetation, hopelessness, slavery, exploitation, and oppression of the peasants and proletarians by the landowners, bourgeois, cruel tsarism and its secret police.
+This fact is especially curious because, in the modern Russian school, such persistent propaganda of revolutionary ideals is not going anymore which was being brought down on Soviet pupils in the 1980s.
+Those who are now over forty years old, of course, still perfectly remember that they are “young Leninists”, the former Octobrists, the Pioneers and the Komsomol members who “are faithful to the cause of Lenin,” and that in general the entire Russian history began on October 25, 1917, and a thousand years before, it has been just the era of dreary vegetation, hopelessness, slavery, exploitation, and oppression of the peasants and proletarians by the landowners, bourgeois, cruel tsarism and its secret police.

-The events of March 26 showed clearly that the protest consciousness appears under the influence of the political, social and economic situation, which hundreds and thousands of young people who hardly ever wrote essays on the "most human person" Lenin, who in October 1917 overthrew the Provisional Government and "brought humanity to the road leading to happiness".
+The events of March 26 showed clearly that the protest consciousness appears under the influence of the political, social and economic situation, which brought to city squares hundreds and thousands of young people who hardly ever wrote essays on the "most human person" Lenin, who in October 1917 overthrew the Provisional Government and "brought humanity to the road leading to happiness".
 If you believe Russian economists, the crisis will only continue to worsen, and therefore, according to some observers, the Russian spring of 2017 really can become hot.